helgeholm/randy/README.md

 period of 2^32, making it mathematically impossible to generate all permutations of a deck of cards larger than 12 cards.

 I'm hoping to implement the Mersenne twister as default PRNG for this module, as it has a period of 2^19937 − 1.
+Also, working directly with random bits makes the integer based random functions simpler.

 ## Notes

-Due to floating point rounding, returned values may sometimes tangent the upper bound.
+Due to floating point rounding, returned values may *extremely rarely* tangent the upper bound.
+The integer based random functions are guarded against this, but there is no good way to do this for floating point values.